-1.2 Community markets
+1.2.
+Community markets

-110 To overcome the pressures faced by foodbanks and their limitations in the UK, an alternative charitable food aid model based on the principles of a social economy, called community markets, has been adopted by local 111 112 communities and community hubs.
-The purpose of these community food enterprises is to empower local 113 citizens through "collective mobilization of local resources" (Sonnino and Griggs-Trevarthen, 2013, p.
+To overcome the pressures faced by foodbanks and their limitations in the UK, an alternative charitable food aid model based on the principles of a social economy, called community markets, has been adopted by local communities and community hubs.
+The purpose of these community food enterprises is to empower local citizens through "collective mobilization of local resources" (Sonnino and Griggs-Trevarthen, 2013, p.
 272).
-114 The principles of community markets closely align with those of Community Food Systems (CFS) which is, 'to 115 oppose the structures that coordinate the current food system and to create alternative food systems' (Allen et al., 2003).
-Community markets demonstrate "the feasibility of a socially needs-based, humane and human-116 117 centred economy within contemporary capitalism" (Hudson, 2009, p.
+The principles of community markets closely align with those of Community Food Systems (CFS) which is, "to oppose the structures that coordinate the current food system and to create alternative food systems" (Allen et al., 2003).
+Community markets demonstrate "the feasibility of a socially needs-based, humane and human-centered economy within contemporary capitalism" (Hudson, 2009, p.
 507).
-Community-Theymarkets often 118 adopt a different business model to that implemented by foodbanks. -Access to such markets is not means-119 tested - i.e., all people from a local community, regardless of their socio-economic status, are able to take advantage and are not required to obtain an agency referral, unlike food banks.
-However, those who are 120 unable to purchase food even at subsidised prices can be referred and are given a voucher with a predetermined value based on household size.While there is no standardised operational model for community markets, most follow an operational design that mimics a supermarket - i.e., beneficiaries are allowed to choose items (food, toiletries, other household essentials and meats) at subsidized rates.
+They often adopt a different business model to that implemented by foodbanks.
+Access to such markets is not means-tested-i.e., all people from a local community, regardless of their socio-economic status, are able to take advantage and are not required to obtain an agency referral, unlike food banks.
+However, those who are unable to purchase food even at subsidized prices can be referred and are given a voucher with a predetermined value based on household size.
+While there is no standardized operational model for community markets, most follow an operational design that mimics a supermarket-i.e., beneficiaries are allowed to choose items (food, toiletries, and other household essentials and meats) at subsidized rates.
 Charitable food distribution networks such as FareShare are subscribed to using revenue generated from beneficiaries, allowing for a regular supply of food to be received.
 Additionally, community markets receive donations from supermarkets, local producers and other local businesses such as alternative meal providers.
-Community markets are often located within community centres.
-Hence, in addition to markets, these centres also provide additional services (e.g., cooking, sewing, chair yoga and music classes).
+Community markets are often located within community centers.
+Hence, in addition to markets, these centers also provide additional services (e.g., cooking, sewing, chair yoga, and music classes).
 This allows engagement by a larger section of the local community.
-Much like foodbanks, community markets prioritiseation of social and economic goals over profit generation.
-Additionally, community markets engage with local businesses (i.e., reduced food miles) to reduce food waste and carbon footprint (e.g., distribution of excess food to local fire and police services), support local producers, and promote healthy food, community engagement and education.
-This highlights the potential of community markets to promote contribute towards a reconstructive green political economy (Smith, 2005, p.
-275; Golob, Podnar and Lah, 2009).
+Much like foodbanks, community markets prioritize social, and economic goals over profit generation.
+Additionally, community markets engage with local businesses (i.e., reduced food miles) to reduce food waste and carbon footprint (e.g., distribution of excess food to local fire and police services), support local producers, and promote healthy food, community engagement, and education.
+This highlights the potential of community markets to contribute toward a reconstructive green economy (Smith, 2005, p.
+275; Golob et al., 2009).

-1.3 Dimensions of food security
+1.3.
+Dimensions of food security